Sasol

-Sasol Limited is an integrated energy and chemical company based in Sandton, South Africa.
-The company was formed in 1950 in Sasolburg, South Africa and built on processes that were first developed by German chemists and engineers in the early 1900s (see coal liquefaction).
-Today, Sasol develops and commercializes technologies, including synthetic fuels technologies, and produces different liquid fuels, chemicals, nuclear, coal tar and electricity.
+Sasol Limited, commonly referred to as Sasol, is an integrated energy and chemical company based in Sandton, South Africa.

+The company was formed in 1950 in Sasolburg, South Africa, and built around coal liquefaction processes that German chemists and engineers first developed in the early 1900s.
+Today, Sasol develops and commercializes technologies, including synthetic fuel technologies, and produces different liquid fuels, chemicals, coal tar, and electricity.

 Sasol is listed on the Johannesburg Stock Exchange (JSE: SOL) and the New York Stock Exchange (NYSE: SSL).
 Major shareholders include the South African Government Employees Pension Fund, Industrial Development Corporation of South Africa Limited (IDC), Allan Gray Investment Counsel, Coronation Fund Managers, Ninety One, and others.

-Sasol employs 30,100 people worldwide and has operations in 33 countries.
-It is the largest corporate taxpayer in South Africa and the seventh largest coal mining company in the world.
+Sasol employs over 27,000 people worldwide and has operations in 33 countries.
+It is the largest corporate taxpayer in South Africa, and the seventh-largest coal mining company in the world.

 History

 The incorporation of Sasol

 South Africa has large deposits of coal, which had low commercial value due to its high fly ash content.
 If this coal could be used to produce synthetic oil, petrol, and diesel fuel, it perhaps would have significant benefit to South Africa.
 In the 1920s, South African scientists started looking at the possibility of using coal as a source of liquid fuels.
 This work was pioneered by P. N. Lategan, working for the Transvaal Coal Owners Association.
 He completed his doctoral thesis from the Imperial College of Science in London on The Low-Temperature Carbonisation of South African Coal.

 In 1927, a white paper from the government was issued describing various oil-from-coal processes being used overseas and their potential for South Africa.
 In the 1930s, a young scientist named Etienne Rousseau obtained a Master of Science from the University of Stellenbosch.
-His thesis was entitled "The Sulfur Content of Coals and Oil Shales".
+His thesis was entitled "The Sulfur Content of Coals and Oil Shales."
 Rousseau became Sasol's first managing director.

 After World War II, Anglovaal bought the rights to a method of using the Fischer–Tropsch process patented by M. W. Kellogg Limited, and in 1950, Sasol was formally incorporated as the South African Coal, Oil, and Gas Corporation (from the Afrikaans of which the present name is derived: Suid-Afrikaanse Steenkool-, Olie- en Gas Maatskappy), a state-owned company.

 Commissioning of the Sasol 1 site for the production of synfuels started in 1954.
 Construction of the Sasol 2 site was completed in 1980, with the Sasol 3 site coming on stream in 1982.
 The Zevenfontein farm house served as Sasol's first offices and is still in existence today.